dotlang/language/README.md

 7. `seq` type represents a block of memory space with elements of the same type.
 You can use a sequence literal (Example 4) or a function from core to initialize these variables.
 This type can be used to represent an array or list or any other data structure.
 8. You can use range generator operator `..` to create sequence literals (Example 5).
 9. Any function call in the form of `variable(a,b,c)` will be converted to `get(variable, a, b, c)`.
 This can be used as a shortcut to read data from array or other data structures.
-10. There is an compound literal form which is written like `[a:b:c d:e:f ...]` where each element has same number of items (3 in this example).
-This is converted to a set of function calls by the compiler.
-In each call, one element will be passed to the function.
-So for example: `let x := ["A":1, "B":2]` will make two calls to create value of x: `x0 := set(nothing, "A", 1)` then `x1 := set(x0, "B", 2)` then `x1` is result of literal evaluation.
-This form can be used to define literals for more complex data structures when you have appropriate functions (e.g. hashtable literals).
-If the type of the literal can be inferred from the context, the compiler will call appropriate `set` functions, else the default `set` function based on element types will be called.
 11. A sequence literal which contains other sequence literals, can either be parsed as is, or destruct inner sequences and create a larger sequence.
 (Example 6 and 7).
 In example 7, result is a seqence of integers `1, 2, 3, 4, 5, 6`.
 12. Core provices functions to extract part of a sequence as another sequence (Like array slice).